Jimmy Nilsson & Jon Gyllensward - Less is more! When it comes to art and software

-My fourth session of the day was a case study from Sirius International, where my old colleague Jon Gyllenswärd and friend and Jimmy Nilsson from factor 10 talked about a two year long change process they managed together.
+This Øredev 2013 session was a case study from Sirius International Jon Gyllenswärd and Jimmy Nilsson from factor 10 talked about a two year long change process they managed together.

 Before starting this huge change process, Sirius suffered from the technical debt of old, rigid systems.
-It held them back and some things were virtually impossible to achieve with these handcuffs on.
+It held them back and some things were virtually impossible to achieve.

-Initially, they decided to build new features as totally separate satellite components, decoupeled from all other systems.

-Surprisingly, as this model proved to work, they did not have to propose a system redesign to management.
+Initially, they decided to build new features as totally separate satellite components, entirely decoupled from all other systems.
+As this model proved to work, they didn’t have to propose a system redesign to management.
 Instead, management eventually requested a complete system redesign, referring to the satellite project architectures.

 Having experienced many of the things Jon and Jimmy talked about, I enjoyed this talks and to hear about some of the more unconventional things the team tried out.
 The session was broad and at times very specific to Sirius, but than again, it was a case study.
 If you work in a situation like the one Sirius has undergone in the last two years, this video is a good watch.